Buying real estate in Myanmar?

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-12) You may invest in Myanmar's rental market due to high demand from expatriates and the growing middle class
+12) Consider investing in quality rental properties in Myanmar, as demand is high from expatriates and the growing middle class

 The rental market in Myanmar is booming, especially in cities like Yangon and Mandalay.